 Notes on the data: Chronic diseases and conditions

 Policy context: The heart, blood and blood vessels make up the circulatory system.
-The leading conditions contributing to circulatory system disease burden and mortality are hypertension (high blood pressure), stroke, and ischaemic heart disease (coronary heart disease).
+The leading conditions contributing to circulatory system disease burden and mortality are hypertension (high blood pressure - see data for high blood pressure under health risk factors), stroke, and ischaemic heart disease (coronary heart disease).
 These diseases are mainly caused by a damaged blood supply to the heart, brain and/or limbs, and share a number of risk factors.
 Behavioural risk factors, such as poor diet and tobacco smoking, contribute significantly to the likelihood of developing a circulatory system disease.
 Heart, stroke and vascular disease includes the circulatory system diseases of heart attack, cerebrovascular diseases such as stroke, heart failure and angina.

 Users of these modelled estimates should note that they do not represent data collected in administrative or other data sets.
 As such, they should be used with caution, and treated as indicative of the likely social dimensions present in an area with these demographic and socioeconomic characteristics.